nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, RHRH will discard all data and start with an empty data file at the next run.
 </div>

+---

+## These features will be coming soon!

 ### Archiving data files `[coming in v2.0]`